 VLUHR QA has a rich history.
-Where the organisation originally focused on carrying out only programme assessments, it has positioned itself as a partner for quality in education and training.
+Whereas the organisation originally focused on carrying out 'visitations', it has recently positioned itself as a respected partner for quality in education and training.

 Established in 2013

-VLUHR QA was established in 2013 as a result of an integration process of the quality assurance agencies of the Flemish Interuniversity Council (VLIR) and the Flemish University Colleges Council (VLHORA).
-The organisation of programme assessments was entrusted by decree to VLIR in 1991 and to VLHORA in 2000.
-Within both VLIR and VLHORA, there was a well-developed Quality Assurance Unit responsible for the coordination of the programme assessments.
+VLUHR QA was established in 2013 as a result of an integration process of the quality assurance agencies of the Flemish Interuniversity Council (VLIR) and the Council of Flemish Universities of Applied Sciences and Arts (VLHORA).
+The organisation of programme assessments was entrusted to VLIR by decree in 1991 and to VLHORA in 2000.
+Within both VLIR and VLHORA there was a well-developed Quality Assurance Unit responsible for coordinating programme assessments in Flanders.

-In 2009, the Flemish government asked for the quality assurance activities of VLIR and VLHORA to be brought together in a single organisation, the Flemish Higher Education Council (VLUHR).
-VLUHR was formally established on 20 December 2010 by the Flemish universities, university colleges and associations.
-According to the statutes of VLUHR, it subsequently set up an entity for its quality assurance activities.
-With the start of a new accreditation system in 2013, the integration of the two Quality Assurance Units was completed.
-VLUHR QA was born.
-At the same time, this new organisation was given its own governance structure, which had to offer the necessary guarantees of independence to its founding parties.
+In 2009, the Flemish government asked for the quality assurance activities of VLIR and VLHORA to be merged into one organisation, the Flemish Higher Education Council (VLUHR).
+VLUHR was formally established on 20 December 2010 by the Flemish universities, universities of applied sciences and arts, and associations.
+According to its decrees and statutes, VLUHR then set up an entity for its quality assurance activities.
+With the start of a new accreditation system in 2013, the integration of the two Quality Assurance Units was completed: VLUHR QA was born.
+This new organisation was also immediately given its own governance structure to provide the necessary guarantees of independence to its founding parties.

-Although VLUHR QA occasionally carried out other activities, the focus was mainly on programme assessments.
-Following a decree amendment in 2015 the programme reviews were systematically replaced by institutional reviews, VLUHR QA had to reposition itself.
+Although VLUHR QA occasionally carried out other activities, its main focus was still on programme assessments or 'visitations'.
+After a decree change in 2015, in which programme reviews systematically gave way to the institutional review, VLUHR QA repositioned itself.
 Since 2015, VLUHR QA has fulfilled its role as a partner for quality in education and training.